-Productivity in the workplace is essential for any business to thrive and prosper, but to be productive, you need to ensure that your employees are working effectively and efficiently.
-Productivity may seem simple on the surface, but there are many elements to consider to track your productivity and increase it over time effectively.
-One important consideration when starting with productivity tracking is the law of diminishing marginal productivity, which says that as you add more units of something (be it employees or machines), they will become less productive as a whole unit – no matter how each unit performs.
+One important consideration when starting with productivity tracking is the law of diminishing marginal productivity, which states that as more units of something (be it employees or machines) are added, they will become less productive as a whole unit – no matter how each unit performs.

-To increase output to the highest level possible while maximizing your limited resources, it’s imperative that you closely track your productivity and make adjustments.
+To increase output to the highest level possible while maximizing limited resources, it is imperative to closely track productivity and make adjustments.

-In this blog, you will explore the law of diminishing productivity and its relation with productivity tracking-
+In this blog, you will explore the law of diminishing productivity and its relation to productivity tracking.